katholt/reddog-nf/README.md

         - on third set errorStrategy to terminate
         - may be able to access the maxTries directive to do:
             - errorStrategy: { task.attempt < task.maxTries ? 'retry' : 'terminate' }
+* Detect whether we're on MASSIVE
+    - then set profile
+    - unsure if this can be set during runtime, will investigate
 * Coding consequences currently not processing alleles in features with compound locations
     - need to better understand limitations of current approach to determine compatibility with these
     - currently not assessing consequences and instead warning user